-Possess a handgun on my private property without a permit?
+Possess a handgun on my private property without a license?

-Can I possess/carry a handgun in my home without a permit?
+Can I possess/carry a handgun in my home without a license?

 Yes.
 Anyone legally entitled to carry a firearm may carry a concealed firearm without a license in his or her own dwelling, place of business or on land that he or she owns, leases, or legally occupies.

 Wisconsin will honor permits from states they have reciprocity agreements with, as well as states that require a background check comparable to the check conducted under Wisconsin law.
 People with CCW permits from these states may carry concealed in Wisconsin provided that they are at least 21 years old and not a Wisconsin resident.
 More information on reciprocity can be found at the state website.
 Residents must have a Wisconsin Concealed Weapons License (CWL) in order to carry in the state.

 Anyone who can legally possess a firearm may carry it concealed in permitless carry states without a permit/license.
 The minimum age* for permitless carry is shown.
 Check each state’s page for more information and any restrictions that may apply.

 *PC-18 = permitless carry if at least 18 years old